This program is sponsored by the State of North Carolina and governed by the Department of the State Treasurer.

 First Hired On/After October 1, 2006

-Based on current law, if you withdrew, transfer or rollover your entire ORP account, your first hire date is forfeited and will reset based on your re-employment date with the state.
-Upon termination/separation/retirement if you withdraw, transfer or rollover your entire ORP account you will forfeit your right to the State’s retiree group health plan coverage.
+Based on current law, if you previously withdrew, transferred, or rolled-over your entire TSERS account, your first hire date is forfeited and will reset based on your re-employment date with the state.
+Upon termination/separation/retirement if you withdraw, transfer, or rollover your entire TSERS account you will forfeit your right to the State’s retiree group health plan coverage.

 For more on Retiree Health Insurance, please visit the State Health Plan website.